thomaspeissl/thomaspeissl.com/src/pages/blog/posts/2023-10-18-how-to-release-an-android-app-update-with-pwabuilder.md

 - Instead of generating a new key, select the option to "Use existing key".
 - Upload your previously used key.
 If you've used PWA Builder for your initial release, you should have the key stored safely.

-## 2. Add new "sha256_cert_fingerprints" to .well_known/assetlinks.json

-The `assetlinks.json` file is crucial for the Android OS to recognize and verify the relationship between your PWA and its Android counterpart.
-When you update your app, it's imperative to add the new SHA-256 certificate fingerprint.

-- First, obtain the SHA-256 certificate fingerprint from the Android App Signing section in the Google Play Console.
-- Next, navigate to your server's `/.well_known/` directory.
-- Open `assetlinks.json` and append the new "sha256_cert_fingerprints" to the existing list.
-Ensure the format remains consistent with previous entries.
-- Save the changes and ensure that this file is publicly accessible from your server.

-## 3. Release on Google Play
+## 2. Release on Google Play

-Now that you have prepared the updated package and made necessary changes on your server, it's time to release the update on Google Play.
+Now that you have prepared the updated package, it's time to release the update on Google Play.

 - Head to the Google Play Console and select your app.
 - Navigate to the 'Release' section.